lingliw/panTool/padocTool/input/articles/virtual-machines/virtual-machines-sql-server-create-native-mode-report-server-powershell.md

 		- **HTTP**: The default public and private ports are **80**.
 Note that if you use a private port other than 80, modify **$HTTPport = 80** in the http script.

 		- **HTTPS**: The default public and private ports are **443**.
 A security best practice is to change the private port and configure your firewall and the report server to use the private port.
-For more information on endpoints, see [How to Set Up Communication with a Virtual Machine](/documentation/articles/virtual-machines-set-up-endpoints).
+For more information on endpoints, see [How to Set Up Communication with a Virtual Machine](/documentation/articles/virtual-machines-linux-classic-setup-endpoints/).
 Note that if you use a port other than 443, change the parameter **$HTTPsport = 443** in the HTTPS script.

 	- Click next . ![next](./media/virtual-machines-sql-server-create-native-mode-report-server-powershell/IC692021.gif)

 1. On the last page of the wizard, keep the default **Install the VM agent** selected.
 The steps in this topic do not utilize the VM agent but if you plan to keep this VM, the VM agent and extensions will allow you to enhance he CM.
-For more information on the VM agent, see [VM Agent and Extensions – Part 1](http://azure.microsoft.com/blog/2014/04/11/vm-agent-and-extensions-part-1/).
-One of the default extensions installed ad running is the “BGINFO” extension that displays on the VM desktop, system information such as internal IP and free drive space.
+For more information on the VM agent, see [VM Agent and Extensions - Part 1](https://azure.microsoft.com/blog/2014/04/11/vm-agent-and-extensions-part-1/).
+One of the default extensions installed ad running is the "BGINFO" extension that displays on the VM desktop, system information such as internal IP and free drive space.

 1. Click complete . ![ok](./media/virtual-machines-sql-server-create-native-mode-report-server-powershell/IC660122.gif)